bit2swaz/lithos/README.md

 - mvcc reads: snapshots give repeatable reads without blocking writers.
 - strict durability: wal-first writes and manifest-backed versioning.
 - corruption visibility: block checksums are verified on read; errors surface, not hidden.
+- sequence recovery: sequence numbers persist in sst metadata and are restored on db open.

 ## capabilities at a glance
 | area | what you get |